stygian-phrygian/cmake-guide/README.md

 If our project creates libraries, meaning it has library targets (shared/static library binary artifacts), we have the include and src directories.
-These respectively contain the header and source files for our *library* targets.
-Note, these directories *only* contain what *we* wrote *not* 3rd party content (contained in extern or found by CMake modules).
-Also, note that src has a CMakeLists.txt file while include does not.
-To ease project installation, we separate the public header and source directories.
+The include directory *only* contains *public* headers, what we'd like our library to export for others.
+The src directory contains *private* headers and *private* source.
+We distinguish these directories to ease installation as include may be trivially copied.

 ### `apps` directory

 If our project creates executables, meaning it has executable targets (executable binary artifacts), we have the apps directory.
-As this is not a library target (meaning we have no need to copy headers) the apps directory contains *both* the headers *and* source for our executable targets.
-These are together because we won't be copying headers from this directory.
+The apps directory contains both headers and source for our executable targets.

 ### `tests` directory